vladikk/vladikk.github.com/content/post/source/2019-04-18-optimistic-consistency.markdown

 Optimistic consistency brings another huge benefit.
 In the *very unlikely * scenario of something indeed going wrong, you can always refer the extremely low percentage of such possible issues.
 Like, who will ever notice if the system looses a transaction or two???

 ## Ok, seriously now
 Hope is not a strategy and optimistic consistency is nothing but negligence.
 Things will go wrong: systems will crash, network will be partitioned, and occasionally, servers’ plugs will be pulled.
-It cannot be called "eventual consistency", but rather "eventual *in*consistency".
+It cannot be called "eventual consistency", but rather **"eventual inconsistency"**.

 Claiming that no one will ever notice such corruption just emphasizes how big of an issue this is - the system will be silently corrupting data, but “no one will ever notice”!